-So how to you become overinsured?
-Generally I see this when a policy has not been thoroughly reviewed in a 2-3 year period and the coverage has been allowed to automatically inflate.
+So how do you become overinsured?
+Generally, I see this when a policy has not been thoroughly reviewed in a 2-3 year period and the coverage has been allowed to automatically inflate.
 The other is when agents simply insure a home based on the previous carrier information and do not actually review the replacement cost of a home.

 - Figure out the square footage of your home and multiply it by $

 130$150(updated 5/12/15) per sqft this will give you a rough idea.